basharast/UWP2Win32/README.md

 - libzip integration for extract will be detailed below (at the end)
 - More will be detailed below

-## License

-- Because of my previous issue with what so called `Microsoft Store`
-- I don't authorize this code to be used in any app will be submitted to the `Store`
-- This condition will be voided when the `Store` policy changed and my account restored.

 ## Structure